As virus spreads in jails and prisons, correctional officers fear for themselves and their loved ones

 Hudson, 52, never worried about an inmate hurting him.
-If you show an inmate respect, he says he learned over the years, they will return it in kind.
+If you show inmates respect, he says he learned over the years, they will return it in kind.
 Still, Hudson always had his eyes open for possible trouble.

 But it was the danger Hudson could not see that he thinks he brought home from the jail.
 In March, both he and his wife fell ill.
-Her coughing became so severe that she was rushed to a Washington emergency room and tested positive for the novel coronavirus.
+Her coughing became so severe that she was rushed to a D.C. emergency room and tested positive for the novel coronavirus.
 Diane Robin-Hudson was hospitalized for 10 days, an agonizing time for Hudson, who was not allowed to visit and could only get updates from harried nurses over the phone.

 “My job comes with risk.
 I get that and accepted that years ago.
 But my wife, my family, shouldn’t be in danger just because I went to work every day to put food on the table,” Hudson said, his voice cracking over the phone.
 “How do I live with this?”